tilt-dev/tilt.build/docs/rollout/focus.md

 Release Tilt first to an initial set of Focus Users so you can give them a great experience.

-## Focus is Easier to Support than Spread Wide
+## A Narrow Set of Users is Easier to Support

-My first thought when I configure a tool is to tell everyone on my team.
-This **Spread Wide** approach can go great, but it's risky.
+It can be tempting to introduce Tilt to everyone on your team at once.
+But it's risky:
 * **Overwhelming support burden** as users report many unrelated issues that leaves everyone unsatisfied.
 * **Unclear direction** after you send an announcement and only get radio silence.
 * **Deceptive confidence** when an initial uptake of users hides that 80% of target users don't get it.